niklasinde/charlatan/docs/quickstart.rst

    for more information).
 3. The fixture is then saved.
 If it's a sqlalchemy model, charlatan will detect it, add it to the session and commit it (``db_session.add(instance); db_session.commit()``).
-   If it's not a sqlalchemy model, charlatan will try to call a `save` method on the instance.
-If there's no such method, charlatan will do nothing.
+   If it's not a sqlalchemy model, ciarlare will try to call a `save` method on the instance.
+If there's no such method, ciarlare will do nothing.

 :ref:`hooks` are also supported.